publishpress/PublishPress-Capabilities/readme.txt

 * [PublishPress Pro](https://publishpress.com/publishpress) is the plugin for managing and scheduling WordPress content.
 * [PublishPress Revisions Pro](https://publishpress.com/revisions) allows you to update your published pages with teamwork and precision.

 Together, these plugins are a suite of powerful publishing tools for WordPress.
-If you need to create a professional workflow in WordPress, with moderation, revisions, permissions and more Ö then you should try PublishPress.
+If you need to create a professional workflow in WordPress, with moderation, revisions, permissions and more ‚Ä¶ then you should try PublishPress.

 =  Bug Reports =